-Calgary - March 20, 2025 Inside Education teamed up with the Southern Alberta Institute of Technology four out largest attended event yet!
-Two junior high schools sent 107 students in Grade 8 to celebrate World Water Day.
-As Albertans near the headwaters of many watersheds, this year's theme of Glacier Preservation was a timely topic for urvan students, who often hear about drought in the South Saskatchewan basin, but may not understand the implications on agriculture in ther region.
-Students started off with an introduction presentation at their school to introduce the event, detail World Water Day's history and discuss agriculture in Alberta's watersheds.
-Once at SAIT, the students spent time between the World Water Day Expo and a presentation with Margo Jarvis-Redelback, the executive director of the Alberta Irrigation Districts Association.
+Calgary - March 20, 2025 Inside Education teamed up with the Southern Alberta Institute of Technology to host a dynamic event on World Water Day for 107 Grade 8 students from two junior high schools.
+As Albertans near the headwaters of many watersheds, this year's theme of Glacier Preservation was a timely topic for urban students, who often hear about drought in the South Saskatchewan River Basin, but may not understand the implications on agriculture in the region.
+Students started off with an opening presentation at their school to introduce the event, detail the history of World Water Day and discuss agriculture in Alberta's watersheds.
+Once at SAIT, the students spent time exploring the World Water Day Expo and took part in a presentation with Margo Jarvis-Redelback, the executive director of the Alberta Irrigation Districts Association.
 Her thoughtful presentation helped students understand the nuances of balancing water quantity availability and farm planning.
-In the World Water Day Expo, students explored a number of hands on activities at booths run by SAIT students, WaterFirst, CAWST, and other industry professionals.
-To wrap up the day, Inside Education led students through a hands-on workshop where students learned how to measure snow water equivalent to predict water availability using different densities of craft materials.
-It was a practical way to pull the day's learning experience together, and a prime example of inside Education enhancing science curriculum.
+During the World Water Day Expo, students partook in a number of interactive activities at booths run by SAIT students, WaterFirst, CAWST, and other industry professionals.
+To wrap up the day, Inside Education led a hands-on workshop where students learned how to measure snow water equivalent to predict water availability using different densities of craft materials.
+It was a practical way to pull the day's learning experience together, and a prime example of Inside Education enhancing science curriculum.
 Thank you to the additional partners on this event:

-PARTICIPATING SCHOOLS

-Holy Child School | Calgary Catholic School District

-Lakeshore School | Calgary Board of Education
+PARTICIPATING SCHOOLS Holy Child School | Calgary Catholic School District Lakeshore School | Calgary Board of Education Guiding Theme: Water Availability

-Guiding Theme:

-Water Availability

-Central Alberta - April 17, 2025 The Central Alberta program saw 56 students from two schools join us on tours of farms in Lacombe County to talk about regenerative agriculture, soil health and animal care.
-Each school started off with a presentation about Agriculture in Alberta to set the scene for the history and comparing it with what is happening today.
+Central Alberta - April 17, 2025 The Central Alberta program saw 56 students from two schools join us on tours of farms in Lacombe County to talk about regenerative agriculture, soil health, and animal care.
+To set the scene, each school started off with a presentation about the history of Agriculture in Alberta and compared it with what is happening today.
 Each school attended the same tour locations, Peony Farms and Majak Meadows.
-These locations are small scale farms working in the regenerative agriculture landscape, each with unique reasons for their approach to growing food and raising animals, yet just a kilometer apart.
-PARTICIPATING SCHOOLS Ecole Lacombe Junior High School Wolf Creek Public Schools Bluffton School | Wolf Creek Public Schools Guiding Theme: Soil science and small scale agriculture At Peony Farms, students practiced plant identification skills by searching for as many different shaped leaves as possible in the natural pasture land that the cattle raised at the farm graze on.
+These locations are small-scale farms working in the regenerative agriculture landscape, each with unique reasons for their approach to growing food and raising animals, yet just a kilometer apart.
+PARTICIPATING SCHOOLS Ecole Lacombe Junior High School | Wolf Creek Public Schools Bluffton School | Wolf Creek Public Schools Guiding Theme: Soil science and small scale agriculture At Peony Farms, students practiced plant identification skills by searching for as many different shaped leaves as possible in the natural pasture land that the cattle raised at the farm graze on.
 Learning about the plants that grow on the land can give us clues into the nutrients available in the soil and therefore the nutrients available to the cattle.
 Students also learned how to texture the soil by using soil augers and getting their hands dirty!
 At Majak Meadows, we split our time between learning about how the farmers handle and take care of the sheep and cattle by looking at first aid equipment, farrier tools and more.
 We also spent time using a soil moisture probe and infiltrometer to assess soil characteristics in the field, and discuss how water access affects agriculture in Alberta.